Catholic Church: Homosexuality

+This remark and others made in the same interview were seen as a change in the tone, but not in the substance of the teaching of the church, which includes opposition to same-sex marriage.

+Certain dissenting Catholic groups, such as DignityUSA, oppose the position of the Catholic Church and seek to change it and to educate Catholics on LGBT issues.
+The Catholic Church has banned all such groups from church property.

+Orthodox Catholic groups, such as Building Catholic Futures, encourage parishes to incorporate celibate gay people into the church communities.

 Divorce and declarations of nullity

 Canon law makes no provision for divorce between baptized individuals, as a valid, consummated sacramental marriage is considered to be a lifelong bond.
 However, a declaration of nullity may be granted when the proof is produced that essential conditions for contracting a valid marriage were absent from the beginning—in other words, that the marriage was not valid due to some impediment.
 A declaration of nullity, commonly called an annulment, is a judgement on the part of an ecclesiastical tribunal determining that a marriage was invalidly attempted.

-In addition, marriages among unbaptized individuals may be dissolved with papal permission under certain situations, such as a desire to marry a Catholic, under Pauline or Petrine privilege.
+Marriages among unbaptized individuals may be dissolved with papal permission under certain situations, such as a desire to marry a Catholic, under Pauline or Petrine privilege.
 An attempt at remarriage following divorce without a declaration of nullity places "the remarried spouse ... in a situation of public and permanent adultery".
 An innocent spouse who lives in continence following divorce, or couples who live in continence following a civil divorce for a grave cause, do not sin.

 Worldwide, diocesan tribunals completed over 49000 cases for nullity of marriage in 2006.
 Over the past 30 years about 55 to 70% of annulments have occurred in the United States.
 The growth in annulments has been substantial; in the United States, 27,000 marriages were annulled in 2006, compared to 338 in 1968.
 However, approximately 200,000 married Catholics in the United States divorce each year; 10 million total as of 2006.
 Divorce is increasing in some predominantly Catholic countries in Europe.
-In some predominantly Catholic countries, it is only in recent years that divorce was introduced (Italy (1970), Portugal (1975), Brazil (1977), Spain (1981), Ireland (1996), Chile (2004) and Malta (2011)), while the Philippines and the Vatican City have no procedure for divorce.
-(The Philippines does, however, allow divorce for Muslims.)